John Brown (abolitionist): Contemporaries

 Between 1859 and Lincoln's assassination in 1865, Brown was the most famous American: emblem to the North, as Wendell Phillips put it, and traitor to the South.
 According to Frederick Douglass, "He was with the troops during that war, he was seen in every camp fire, and our boys pressed onward to victory and freedom, timing their feet to the stately stepping of Old John Brown as his soul went marching on."
-Douglass called him "a brave and glorious old man. ...History has no better illustration of pure, disinterested benevolence."
+Douglass called him "a brave and glorious old man. ...
+History has no better illustration of pure, disinterested benevolence."

 Other black leaders of the time—Martin Delany, Henry Highland Garnet, Harriet Tubman—also knew and respected Brown.
 "Tubman thought Brown was the greatest white man who ever lived", and she said later he did more for American blacks than Lincoln did.

-Black businesses across the North closed on the day of his execution.
+Black businesses across the North closed on the day of Brown's execution.
 Church bells tolled across the North.
 In response to the death sentence, Ralph Waldo Emerson remarked that "[John Brown] will make the gallows glorious like the Cross."
-In 1863, Julia Ward Howe wrote the popular hymn the Battle Hymn of the Republic to the tune of John Brown's body, which included a line "As He died to make men holy, let us die to make men free", comparing Brown's sacrifice to that of Jesus Christ.
+In 1863, Julia Ward Howe wrote the popular hymn the Battle Hymn of the Republic to the tune of John Brown's Body, which included a line "As He died to make men holy, let us die to make men free", comparing Brown's sacrifice to that of Jesus Christ.

-Lincoln thought Brown had "shown great courage, rare unselfishness"; but said that he could not support Brown's use of violence.
+Lincoln thought that Brown had "shown great courage, rare unselfishness"; but said that he could not support Brown's use of violence.

-According to W. E. B. Du Bois in his 1909 biography, John Brown.
-Brown's raid stood as "a great white light – an unwavering, unflickering brightness, blinding by its all-seeing brilliance, making the whole world simply a light and a darkness – a right and a wrong."
+According to W. E. B. Du Bois in his 1909 biography John Brown, Brown's raid stood as "a great white light—an unwavering, unflickering brightness, blinding by its all-seeing brilliance, making the whole world simply a light and a darkness—a right and a wrong."

 According to his friend and financier, the rich abolitionist Gerrit Smith, "If I were asked to point out the man in all this world I think most truly a Christian, I would point to John Brown."